Amarok24/Oxhr/README.md

 ### Why Oxhr?
 - Written in TypeScript
-- No dependencies
 - Promise-based (asynchronous)
+- Modular (JavaScript modules)
 - Tiny (under 5kb minified)
+- No dependencies
-- Robust and simple
+- Robust and simple, useful for most tasks
 - An alternative to _XMLHttpRequest_ and _fetch_
-- An alternative to feature-rich libraries like [_axios_](https://github.com/axios/axios)
+- An alternative to feature-rich and complex libraries like [_axios_](https://github.com/axios/axios)

 A small demo is included, see `index.html`.

-If you are not familiar with ES modules have a look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-There is also an old version of the library called jXhr which was not written using OOP, see [here](https://github.com/Amarok24/Oxhr/tree/non-oop-version).
+If you prefer a plain .js file instead of a modular system you can use a bundler to combine all modules into one file; for such a task I recommend [Deno](https://deno.land/) which has a bundle feature.

 ---
 ## API